konnectors/docs/status.md

 To remove human errors we want the connectors to build automatically:

-- When there are changes on the branch #master, Travis must make an automatic build on the #build branch
+- When there are changes on the #master branch, Travis must make an automatic build on the #build branch and deploy to the registry using cozy-app-publish.
+Since there is no tag, the registry will tage this version as a development version
-- When there are changes on the branch #prod, Travis must make an automatic build on the #latest branch
+- When there is a new tag on the master brach, Travis must make an automatic build on the #build branch and deploy to the registry using cozy-app-publish.
+The tag will tell to the registry that this is a stable version

 If that is the case [![Auto Build][autobuild-ok]](#auto-build) else [![Auto Build][autobuild-ko]](#auto-build).